Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: But do ML model elements really not represent?

-Research on the representational correlates of model elements seems indeed fascinating.
-However, current ML models that do not enforce ER will rely on distributed representations and cannot be reduced to logical concept machines.
-The associative connection between model elements and phenomenon concepts should not be confused with their equivalence.
-Analyzing single model elements will therefore be a hopeless enterprise.
+In sum, current ML algorithms do not enforce ER---hence, trained ML models rely on distributed representations and cannot be reduced to logical concept machines.
+An associative connection between a model element and a phenomenon concept should not be confused with their equivalence.
+While research on the representational correlates of model elements may indeed seem fascinating, analyzing single model elements appears to be a hopeless enterprise, at least if the goal is to support scientific inference.